-- 1) A final grade of "D" during the program - 2) Evaluations indicating serious gaps in knowledge and clinical skills and/or inadequate integration of the content of the curriculum - 3) The appearance of a specific and serious academic deficiency, e.g., an important clinical skill has not been mastered
+- 1) A final grade of "D" during the program - 2) Evaluations indicating serious gaps in knowledge and clinical skills and/or inadequate integration of the content of the curriculum - 3) The appearance of a specific and serious academic deficiency, e.g., an important clinical skill has not been mastered - 4) Failure to assume appropriate professional responsibility and behavior

-- 4) Failure to assume appropriate professional responsibility and behavior including demeanor, conduct, and absences/tardiness - 5) A student's overall or semester GPA less than 2.5 in Biomedical Laboratory Diagnostics program - 6) An infraction of the Student Code of Academic and Professional Integrity (Chapter III) - 7) Failure to complete (hours entered and approved) 25 community service hours by the end of the summer semester
+- Examples include unprofessional attitude and/or conduct, absences/tardiness, failure to attend IPE sessions, and failure to submit required health and immunizations by established deadline - 5) A student's overall or semester GPA less than 2.5 in Biomedical Laboratory Diagnostics program - 6) An infraction of the Student Code of Academic and Professional Integrity (Chapter III) - 7) Failure to complete (hours entered and approved) 25 community service hours by the end of the summer semester

 Probationary status can only be assigned for a maximum of two semesters throughout the student's entire matriculation in the program.
+However, if a student meets more than one probationary criterion for more than one semester, no further probationary status is permitted, and dismissal will be recommended.